mitre/fhir-exercises/Exercise_4/docs/index.md

 ### Exercise 3

-Exercise 3 applies knowledge gained in the previous exercises to identify drug-on-drug interactions using FHIR® data and NLM APIS.
+Exercise 3 applies knowledge gained in the previous exercises to identify drug-on-drug interactions using FHIR® data and NLM APIs.
 It includes hands on exercises in both R and Python.

 - [Exercise 3 Python](https://github.com/mitre/fhir-exercises/blob/main/Python/Exercise_3_DrugInteractions.ipynb){target=_blank}